whadafunk/routerology/docker/compose/compose-doc.md

 ## Docker compose networking

->By default Compose sets up a single network for your app.
-Each container for a service joins the default network
+By default Compose sets up a single network for your app.
->and is both reachable by other containers on that network, and discoverable by them at a hostname identical to the container name.
+Each container for a service joins the default network and is both reachable by other containers on that network, and discoverable by them at a hostname identical to the container name.
->Your app’s network is given a name based on the *“project name”*, which is based on the name of the directory it lives in.
+Your app’s network is given a name based on the *“project name”*, which is based on the name of the directory it lives in.
->You can override the project name with either the *--project-name* flag or the *COMPOSE_PROJECT_NAME* environment variable.
+You can override the project name with either the *--project-name* flag or the *COMPOSE_PROJECT_NAME* environment variable.

-Is best to use the *name:* element for the networks defined in compose.yaml, because if you don't the network name will be
-prefixed by the project's name.
+Is best to use the *name:* element for the networks defined in compose.yaml, because if you don't the network name will bei prefixed by the project's name.
 In case of external networks, I think you can get away without using the *name:* elements, and docker will try to find a name that matches the network itself, but if you want to be sure you can use the *name:*.
-Also *name:* allows you to use an environment variable as value.
+Also *name:* allows you to us ean environment variable as value.
 Ex: *name: "${NETWORK_ID}"*

 ### Top-Level Networks Example